21 Great Things to Do in Huatulco Oaxaca Mexico

 17. Playa Entrega

-Similar to Maguey beach, Entrega is a popular bay with a gorgeous beach, clear water for swimming, and lots of little beach restaurants to grab a bite to eat.
+Similar to Maguey Beach, Entrega is a popular bay with a gorgeous beach, clear water for swimming, and lots of little beach restaurants to grab a bite to eat.

 The water in this bay is very calm compared to some other beaches in the area, so it’s perfect for snorkeling.
 There are places to rent snorkeling equipment right at the beach.